highlightjs/highlight.js/docs/api.rst

 * ``classPrefix``: a string prefix added before class names in the generated markup, used for backwards compatibility with stylesheets.
 * ``languages``: an array of language names and aliases restricting auto detection to only these languages.
 * ``languagePrefixRe``: allows you to configure the css language prefix  (to allow class names like, `color-as-php`, etc.)
-* ``noHighlightRe``: allows you to configure when CSS classes are considered "not not highlight" flags
+* ``noHighlightRe``: allows you to configure which CSS classes are considered as "do not highlight" flags

 Accepts an object representing options with the values to updated.
 Other options don't change
 ::